 - The First Book Marketplace: With over 5,000 items curated in direct response to member input, the First Book Marketplace addresses the barriers to education and attendance for kids in need from birth to age 18, including a large collection of diverse and bilingual books, school supplies, digital devices, food, clothing, and personal hygiene kits, as well as free teacher resources.

-- The First Book National Book Bank: Originally launched in 1998, the First Book National Book Bank was the first — and remains the only — centralized distribution system for large-scale donations of children’s books from publishers to schools and programs serving kids in need.
+- The First Book National Book Bank: This section of the First Book Marketplace is a centralized distribution system for large-scale donations of children’s books from publishers to schools and programs serving kids in need.
 Today, the First Book National Book Bank distributes more than 13 million books annually.

 — Shar Lxnn (@SharLxnn) February 29, 2016